bpmn-io/bpmn.io/src/blog/2021/002-wasdenn-modeling-assistant.md

   </p>
 </div>

-This can also mean providing help for BPMN newcomers, as they open the tool for the first time:
+That can also mean providing help for BPMN newcomers, as they open the tool for the first time:

 <div class="figure full-size">